Ha-Duong-88/Pewlett-Hackard-Analysis/README.md

 # Summary

-1) There are 300024 employees at Pewlett Hackard.
+1) There are currently 300,024 employees at Pewlett Hackard.

 2) There are 90,398 employees with unique titles that were born between 1952-01-01 and 1955-12-31 that are eligible for retirement packages.
-This amounts to 30% of total current employees that are nearing retirement.
+This amounts to 30% of total current employees population that are nearing retirement.

 3) Senior Engineers titls account for 33% and Senior Staff titles account for 31% of the retirement-eligible employee population.
 Combined these titles represent 64% of the total 90,398 retirement-qualified employees.
 This could present a significant risk to the company.
 The recommendation is to create a pipeline for these titles in the Mentorship Program to future-proof the company against loss of this knowledge base.